About Browser Threats

 The first thing to note is the "fingerprint".
 As you rerun the test over and over, you

-incognito mode, it will haunt you with a fixed fingerprint.
-The fingerprint is noted
+incognito mode, it may haunt you with a fixed fingerprint.
+Sometimes the fingerprint can

 when you change browsers.
 This is why I encourage a technique I call Browser Isolation.